CanvasComposer: Personalized Group Photo Generation via a Multi-Reference Canvas

-This transparent latent pruning strategy makes the length of the token sequence proportional only to the non-transparent content area, not to the number of personalized elements as prior methods~\citep{videoalchemist, qian2025composeme}, thus yielding substantial efficiency improvements when handling many subjects.
+This transparent latent pruning strategy makes the length of the token sequence proportional only to the non-transparent content area, not to the number of personalized elements as existing personalization methods~\citep{qian2025composeme,ID-Patch}, thus yielding substantial efficiency improvements when handling multiple subjects.